 - Chocolate.
 Add 1/2 to 1 cup regular or miniature chocolate chips to the dry ingredients.
 Tossing them with dry ingredients before mixing in the wet ingredients helps to ensure they don’t sink to the bottom.

 - Streusel topping.
 Try a delicious streusel topping for your zucchini loaf by mixing together 1/2 cup all purpose flour, 1/4 cup brown sugar, 1/4 teaspoon cinnamon and 1/4 cup melted butter.
 Sprinkle the streusel over the top of the bread, then bake as directed.

-This quick bread is so delicious when it’s still warm, straight out of the oven, but it also works to make it ahead of time because it stores really well!
+This is so delicious when it’s still warm, straight out of the oven, but it also works to make it ahead of time because it stores really well!

 Be sure to allow the bread to cool completely before storing.
-I recommend you move it from the loaf pan to a wire cooling rack (affiliate link) for the quickest cooling time.
+I recommend you move it from the loaf pan to a wire cooling rack for the quickest cooling time.

 - Refrigerator storage.
-When stored in the fridge it will keep well for up to 1 week.
-I store mine in a large resealable baggie.
+When stored in the fridge, in an airtight container or large resealable bag, it will keep well for up to 1 week.

-- Reheating zucchini bread.
+- Reheating.
 Frozen bread will need to thaw overnight in the refrigerator and then let it come to room temperature before serving.
 Or microwave for 20-30 seconds.
-I love to double this recipe and make two loaves – one to enjoy right away and one to freeze for later.
-When mornings get busy, I have an easy breakfast ready to go.
+You can even double this recipe and make two loaves – one to enjoy right away and one to freeze for later.
+When mornings get busy, you’ll have an easy breakfast ready to go.

 I hope you enjoy this treat!
 It is certainly one of my favorites.
 I’ve made it numerous times this summer and my family is obsessed!